 CONS: Can be expensive, lots of space needed to house fish tank and plants, dependent on fish food to feed fish.

 The process of growing food using a nutrient solution.
-Hydroponics uses water soluble nutrients to feed the plants right at the source.
+Hydroponics uses water-soluble nutrients to feed the plants right at the source.
 This leads to fast growth and the ability to grow without soil.

-PROS: Grow without soil, grow indoors or outdoors, fastest growth of any gardening method, all nutrients are 100% plant available.
+PROS: Grow without soil, grow indoors or outdoors, the fastest growth of any gardening method, all nutrients are 100% plant available.